Sergimayol/akka-bloom/README.md

 # akka-bloom

-Bloom filters implemented in Scala with Akka
+Bloom filters implemented in Scala with Akka Actors